-For DFO data visualization was used similar approach but with different time series (fish amount and quantities).
-One axis is fish quantity, second is fish price and dots represent years which is a third dimension in that case.
-Visualization shows user the trend of how these values change over time together.
-Improvements of the visualization comparing to the paper [15] are that it has more advanced filtering, zooming and used interaction.
+For DFO data visualization was used a similar approach, but with different time series (fish amount and quantities).
+One axis is fish quantity, second is fish price and dots represent years which is the third dimension in that case.
+The visualization shows the user the trend of how these values change over time together.
+Improvements of the visualization comparing to the paper [15] are that it has more advanced filtering, zooming and user interaction.
 Details of implementation are discussed in the following chapter 4.